A $100,000 reward is on offer for information leading to the arrest and conviction of those responsible for the death of Allison Newstead in 1993.

 Central Hunter Detectives have exhausted all current lines of enquiry and are hoping that someone out there who holds the key to this investigation will come forward.

-Anyone with information should contact Central Hunter Police or report information using the methods shown below.
+Anyone with information should contact Hunter Valley Police or report information using the methods shown below.

 Do you have information that can help police with this case?